daniellmb/ab-test/README.md

 Then navigate your browser to `http://localhost:<port>/demo/index.html` to see the app running in your browser.

+## Testing
+- Run `npm install` and `bower install` to make sure you have all the development dependencies.
+- Run `npm test` or `bash scripts/test.sh` to run all unit tests

 ### End to end testing
 Requires a webserver;